Mich8952/Tic_tac_tool/README.md

 cd Tic_tac_tool/

-# Place the downloaded folder from sharepoint into the directory
+# Place the downloaded folder from sharepoint into the current (Tic_tac_tool) directory

-# Navigate to the following director
+# Navigate to the following directory

 cd Tic_tac_tool/6_UI/my-app